 For an explanation of how the inscriptions are presented here, please see the conventions employed

 The enterprise was initiated by members of the Seaford Museum & Heritage Society's History Group in 2011.
 Membership was solely dependant upon a willingness to join in with the task of deciphering what it says on gravestones etc, or once said before algae, lichen, wind, weather and Seaford's driving salt spray got at them!
 We usually gathered for about 2 hours once a week.
 Reading inscriptions started when the weather permitted in Spring, and ended when it became too wet again in Autumn.
-The main sites were finally deemed "done" in 2020, and the Group then turned to tidying up its efforts.
+The main sites were finally deemed "done" in 2020.

 Deciphering the lettering on a tomb at St Peter's, East Blatchington

 Recovering & piecing together disturbed kerbstones, St Leonard's